 Not being clear on what you need in a liquid handler

 This might be obvious, but you’d be surprised at how many people go robot shopping without knowing what they need.
 And with so many different liquid handlers on the market that becomes a problem fast.

 Our best advice is to map out your workflows and put together an overview of what you want to gain from lab automation.
-Then talk it through with different robotics companies to find the robot that fits your specific needs.
-In this exercise it’s good to look towards the future as well.

 Not getting a demo of the liquid handler